harshkumar087/data-analysis-python/ReadMe.md

-# Data Analysis with Python
+# House price prediction using python

 This project contains Jupyter notebooks for EDA, regression modeling, and insights using Python's pandas, numpy, matplotlib, Seaborn and sklearn.